-The legal responsibilities and requirements of company directors are essentially laid out in the Corporations Act 2001 (Cth).
+The legal responsibilities and requirements of company directors are essentially laid out in the Corporations Act 2001 (Cth) (or, for incorporated associations, within each state and territory’s incorporated association legislation).
 The ASX Corporate Governance Principles and Recommendations (2010); and the Standard Australia Good Governance Principles (AS 8000-2003; 2003) provide further guidance as to modern, best-practice approaches for boards and board members to become effective and high-performing.

 Beyond these legal requirements, the role of board member is broad and varied.
 A lot of time is spent not on pure ‘governance’ activities; but rather on a range of performance and conformance activities, taking both an inward and outward perspective (to borrow from Tricker’s model).

 From my experience, these fall across eight main areas.
 Below I share a quick overview of each of these areas, to shed a little light on the breadth of arenas that the board members are involved in.